 These rates are projected constant for the whole period, projecting, also in a constant way, each of its components.
-The intensity of internal migration is obtained from internal migration data from the last three years of the Migration Statistics, trying to collect the most recent trend, but at the same time seeking to avoid the inherent variability in the data of smaller geographical areas.
-For the rest of the components, whose stability is greater, data from the last five years of the Migration Statistics (2013-2017) are used.
+The intensity of internal migration is usually obtained from internal migration data from the last three years of the Migration Statistics, trying to collect the most recent trend, but at the same time seeking to avoid the inherent variability in the data of smaller geographical areas.
+However, for this edition, it has been necessary to disregard the 2020 data to construct the migration intensity, as they were strongly affected by the Covid-19 pandemic, and it was not considered appropriate to extend this effect into the future.
+For the rest of the components, whose stability is greater, data from the last five years of the Migration Statistics (2017-2021) are used.